Sufix 832 Advanced Ice Braid

 As nylon mono it stretches, which softens the faintest bites at the rod.
 The most manageable mono in deep cold, with a special polymer that stays supple where standard line coils.
 It scores 82 out of 100.

-It came off the spool dead straight at minus ten and I never fought coils all day, though like any mono it soaked up a few of the softest bites.
+It came off the spool dead straight at minus ten and we never fought coils all day, though like any mono it soaked up a few of the softest bites.

 Read our full Sufix Ice Magic Low-Temperature Mono review →